grygorek/FreeRTOS_cpp11/README.md

 Files in this directory and subdirectories are covered with different licenses.
 Please have a look at LICENSE file in root directory for details.

+---
+[1] - Credit to Jakub Sosnovec for providing an initial solution to set custom
+      stack size and inspiring me to extend the library with custom attributes.